timhirrel/TdhWinRT/README.md

 these functions can be used as is within an (x86) app.
 The source code and VS project file are provided so the functions may be examined, modified or extended.

+Note: these functions can be used only within an app has been "converted" to a uwp app, which can be done in VS with the store | create app package option.
+So it's best to incoprate them conditionally, based on some preprocessor defintion that can be defined or not.

 These files may be used without consideration to me, at the sole decretion and responsibility of the user.